poemm/WasmSecurityConcerns/README.md

 ### Embedding environment

-The Wasm spec does not define an embedding environment or an ABI for Wasm.
-For example, the Javascript API allows modules to be executed by asynchronous methods, which may not be desired.
+The Wasm spec does _not_ define an embedding environment or an ABI for Wasm.
+For example, many Javascript APIs for Wasm allow modules to be instantiated and executed asynchronously, which may not be desired.

 ### Breaking out of VM sandbox

-CPU executable memory may also be writable.
-"JIT spraying" is writing arbitrary instructions to memory, then somehow redirecting execution to those instructions.
+JIT spraying is writing arbitrary instructions to memory, then somehow redirecting execution to those instructions.
 The common solution is for the operating system to mark pages as writable xor executable ("W^X").
+This is relevant to any VM which generates and executes binary code.
 For example, Firefox 46 (2016) implements a W^X policy.

 ### JITs

-Modern JITs are based on interpreters, compilers to assembly, and optimizing compilers with intermediate representation (IR) with optimization passes.
-For example, Firefox starts with a single-pass translation from Wasm to native assembly which allows execution to begin, while, in the background, the Ion compiler is busy performing an optimized compilation.
+A modern JIT can include an interpreter, a basic compiler, and an optimizing compilers.
+For example, Firefox starts with a basic single-pass compiler from Wasm to native assembly which allows execution to begin, while, in the background, the Ion compiler performs an optimized compilation.

-Some JITs use profilers/tracers which heuristically trigger optimizations when a chunk of code becomes "hot".

-Optimizations and heuristics may introduce bugs, and may be difficult to prove correct.
+Some JITs use profilers/tracers which heuristically trigger compilation of "hot" code.
+Compilation may involve an intermediate representation (IR) with optimization passes.
+These heuristics and optimizations may introduce bugs, or invariants which make it easy to introduce bugs.
+It may be difficult to prove correctness of something so complicated.